 - won’t do what people ask

-- thinks that what she’s being asked to do is unreasonable
+- think that what they’re being asked to do is unreasonable

-- gets angry and aggressive about being asked to do things.
+- get angry and aggressive about being asked to do things.

 Diagnosing oppositional defiant disorder (ODD)

-To be diagnosed with ODD, a child must have constant angry and cranky moods, along with negative, defiant behaviour that upsets other people.
+To be diagnosed with oppositional defiant disorder (ODD), a child must have constant angry and cranky moods, along with negative, defiant behaviour that upsets other people.
 A child must also have at least four symptoms from the following list.

 - argues with adults